 The pendant, discovered in sediment at the Early Mesolithic site at Star Carr in North Yorkshire, was uncovered by archaeologists from the Universities of York, Manchester and Chester.

 Crafted from a single piece of shale, the plectrum-shaped artefact features a series of lines which archaeologists believe may represent a tree, a map, a leaf or even tally marks.

 The research was led by archaeologists.
-But collaboration with experts using the latest scanning techniques in the Department of Physics, Hull York Medical School (HYMS) and the Centre for Digital Heritage cast new light on the meaning and significance of the precious find.
+But collaboration with experts using the latest scanning techniques in the School of Physics, Engineering and Technology, Hull York Medical School (HYMS) and the Centre for Digital Heritage cast new light on the meaning and significance of the precious find.

 The project recently triumphed at the British Archaeological Awards when the research picked up the Best Archaeological Innovation Award.

 Professor Nicky Milner, of the Department of Archaeology at York, who led the research, said: “By integrating a broad variety of scientific and imaging techniques to study the pendant, we have developed an in-depth understanding of its likely source, production, method of engraving, and its depositional context.”

 The latest imaging methods were used to trace the direction of the lines, to understand their relationship to each other and the line order.

 A 3D scan of the pendant created at Hull York Medical School

 Researchers from the Centre for Anatomical and Human Sciences at Hull York Medical School (HYMS) scanned the pendant using white light 3D surface scanning and scanning electron microscopy (SEM).

 “This was useful for analysing the lines but it also meant that 3D print outs of the pendant could be made,” said Professor Milner.